printdotio/printio-ios-sdk/ReadMe.md

 Our SDK allows you to select which features and functionality you need as well as to customize the look and feel of different UI elements.
 Customization can be performed via code level options and/or XML configuration.

-## Beginning to Develop with the SDK
+## Begin to Develop with the Printio SDK

 - [Project Setup & Prerequisites guide](https://github.com/printdotio/printio-ios-sdk/blob/master/docs/project_setup.md) get started with the PrintIO SDK.
 - [Basic usage code](https://github.com/printdotio/printio-ios-sdk/blob/master/docs/quick_start_sample_code.md) if you'd like a little more guidance.